WDD 131: Dynamic Web Fundamentals

 const li = document.createElement('li');

-The variable identifier/name did not have to be named the same as the element being created.
+The variable name does not have to match the element type being created.

 7. Create a delete button.